AbelMSG89/json-synchronized/docs/translation-features.md

 ### Integration with Translation Management

-JSON Synchronizer can integrate with:
+JSON Synchronized can integrate with:

 - Translation management platforms
 - CI/CD pipelines